boooooommmmmm/ISYS90039-Innovation-Entrepreneurship-in-IT/week2.md

 ### Reengineering

--> If you get a process don't perform, don't try to fix it.
-Throw out and start out a new one. <br /> -> 业务流程重组  <br />
+* If you get a process don't perform, don't try to fix it.
+Throw out and start out a new one. <br />
+* 业务流程重组  <br />
--> very popular at the beginning.  -> 75% largest companies in the USA use it.
+* Very popular at the beginning.  -> 75% largest companies in the USA use it.

-->not use it anymore.<br />
+* not use it anymore.<br />

 **Why do we not use it?**